 - Governmental Activities This category includes the Authority's basic functions of economic development and compatible uses of properties surrounding Ellsworth Air Force Base.
 Federal and State appropriations and donations finance most of these activities. - Business-type Activities The Authority operates a Waste Water Treatment Plant for the City of Box Elder and Ellsworth Air Force Base.
-The Authority completed construction of the Liberty Center during the year and began operations as a community center and athletic facility for the Ellsworth Air Force Base and Box Elder communities.
-The Authority is analyzing the need for a water system to support neighboring properties of Ellsworth Air Force Base.
+The Authority operates the Liberty Center as a community center and athletic facility for the Ellsworth Air Force Base and Box Elder communities.
+The Authority is analyzing the need for and preparing to construct a water system to support the City of Box Elder, Ellsworth Air Force Base, and neighboring properties of Ellsworth Air Force Base.